 My name is Lewis Wilkins, and I am a professional Sports and Remedial Massage Therapist based in London.
 I trained at the London School of Sports Massage, qualifying in 2018 with a Level 5 Diploma in Soft Tissue Therapy.
 I am a full member of the Institute of Sports and Remedial Massage (ISRM).
 I have successfully completed a certificate qualification in Medical Acupuncture with OMT Training, and am fully insured to use Dry Needling/ Medical Acupuncture within my treatments.

 Alongside my treatment work and continuing professional development as a therapist, I am also a trained contemporary dancer, and I graduated from London Contemporary Dance School with a 1st BA (hons) Degree in Contemporary Dance in 2009.
 I also achieved a Postgraduate Diploma in Performance from the same institution in 2010.
-I worked as a professional performer for 9 years, dancing in productions such as Matthew Bourne’s Swan Lake, and in the Tony Award winning National Theatre production of Angels in America.
+I have worked as a professional performer for over 10 years, dancing in productions such as Matthew Bourne’s Swan Lake, and in the Tony Award winning National Theatre production of Angels in America.
 Other companies I have danced with include Scottish Dance Theatre, Richard Alston Dance Company, Tom Dale Company, and TrashDollys.

 I have been teaching and lecturing in contemporary dance and contact improvisation at higher education institutions on a part time basis since 2014.
 These include; Middlesex University, London Studio Centre, Rambert School of Ballet and Contemporary Dance, and London Contemporary Dance School.
 I also teach both open and private professional dance classes and workshops in the UK and abroad.

 Between my work as teacher and soft tissue therapist I enjoy spending my free time moving.
 I regularly practice contact improvisation, as well as capoeira based acrobatics, climbing, cycling, hiking, and snowboarding.